dbt-labs/corp/handbook/benefits.md

 Learn about our stipend amounts by country [here](https://www.notion.so/dbtlabs/Perks-Stipends-60efa8c883aa4354b361baeefb86c2c9?pvs=4#6fe12c7cd08c4886a602a13fd4c3e960).

-### How to use Benepass - Perks & Stipend Platform

-Benepass is our benefits/perks partner and is specifically designed to help administer stipends and supplemental perks.
-Learn more about how to use Benepass and get answers to FAQs [here](https://www.notion.so/dbtlabs/Perks-Stipends-60efa8c883aa4354b361baeefb86c2c9?pvs=4#b4463cef29e54a4c9d1a9fe137f7282e).

-- Benepass is used for Office Stipend, Phone & Internet Stipend, Health & Wellness Stipend, and Professional Development Stipend. - Policies and reimbursements that are NOT administered through Benepass are: Workspace Rental Experience, Health Related Travel Benefit, Corporate Travel & Expense Policy.

 ## Workplace Rental

 Working from home does not work for everyone.
 Employees receive a monthly benefit to rent office space and experience an optimal work environment.

 ### Goals/Values of Enabling Work Outside of the Home:

-1. **Productivity**: dbt’s remote-first / async culture is designed to allow employees to “work from anywhere” vs just “work from home”.
+1. **Productivity**: dbt Lab's remote-first / async culture is designed to allow employees to “work from anywhere” vs just “work from home”.
 The ***primary goal*** of supporting workplaces outside the home is to enable employees to build the optimal environment for their work.
 2. **Inclusiveness:** In-person / outside the home workplace benefits must not compromise remote employees’ ability to collaborate.
 3. **Community:** Provide opportunities for team members to build rapport with one another, engage cross-functionally, and strengthen a sense of shared values and goals.

 🖐️ Please keep in mind that the main goal of this is to enhance your personal work environment.
 If you choose to collaborate in a co-working space with co-workers, you are mindful that everyone who needs to be involved in a conversation is.
 If your project/collaboration can be accomplished over zoom or asynchronously, then it should be done that way to avoid excluding others.

-### By enabling employees to rent workspaces outside the home to optimize productivity!
-We offer:
+### We offer the following to enable employees to rent workspaces outside the home and optimize for productivity:

 1. $250 per month in workplace rental coverage for all employees through Liquidspace
 2. $1500 per quarter workplace rental stipend for Directors (L7+) and above to book large conference room / work spaces through Liquidspace to support in-person meetings for teams